Master of Library & Information Science

 Research Methods Credit Requirement

 Students in the thesis option also must take a minimum of three credits of research methods beyond INFOST 799 (591).
-More may be required by individual circumstances, but only the first three credits may count toward degree credit requirements.
-Either INFOST 890, Advanced Research Methods in Information Studies, or a comparable course chosen in consultation with the major professor, can contribute towards satisfaction of this requirement.
+In consultation with the major professor, more may be required by individual circumstances, but only the first three credits may count toward degree credit requirements.

 Declare Thesis Option Early!